Updated: January 8th 2018

 Kathmandu and Nepal as a whole are very safe city's.
 While India has a bad reputation among solo travelers and women, Nepal's reputation is very safe.
 Most thefts happen in budget backpacker hostels among travellers themselves!

 Solo female travelers to Kathmandu will be glad to know it's a very safe city for traveling in.
 It's a conservative society so just like men shouldn't wear "short shorts" or revealing clothes women shouldn't either.
 Feminine hygiene products (pads) are easily available in Kathmandu but tampons are hard to get.
-Women should be careful about Casanova like Nepalese men who do try very hard to charm the ladies!
+Women should be careful about Casanova like Nepali men who do try very hard to charm the ladies!
 It's not dangerous per se, but broken hearts are commonplace these days.
+Do read my guides on solo travel in Nepal and solo female travel in Nepal.

 Over the years Thamel has gotten a bad reputation for being a noisy dirty place to stay in.
 The truth is there are many really good places to stay in Thamel for budget, mid-level and high-end accommodation.
 No matter where you are in Nepal most budge and mid range hotels struggle with international standards.

 Noise is an issue if your room faces the main road.
 So do ask for a room not facing the main road!
 Dog's barking at night is an issue everywhere in Nepal.
-The more remote the are the worse it gets.
+The more remote the area the worse it seems to get.
 Thamel is actually quieter than most.

 There are other areas you can stay than Thamel.
 Paknajol is blossoming into a new accommodation zone.
 The Freak Street area south of Durbar Square has several good budget options while many people often choose to stay in Bhaktapur!